 Among the Chippewa wicko'bimucko'si (sweetgrass) is braided and used in pipe-smoking mixtures along will red willow and bearberry, when it is burned, prayers, thoughts and wishes rise with the smoke to the creator who will hear them.
 Densmore (1974) describes the story of "a hunting incident in which a party of men placed sweet grass on the fire when the camp was in danger of starving and they were going again to hunt.
 Medicine men kept sweet grass in the bag with their medicinal roots and herbs".

 A tea is brewed by Native Americans for coughs, sore throats, chafing and venereal infections.
 It is also used by women to stop vaginal bleeding and to expel afterbirth.
 It is warned that because the roots contain coumarin, that sweetgrass tea may be considered a carcinogenic.
 (Foster & Duke 1990)

 -adapted from nativetech.org

-Our Sweetgrass braids are available in two different sizes:
+Our Sweetgrass braids are available in three different sizes: